mariekeviljoen/hello-world/README.md

 # hello-world
-This is my first try
+This will be my trial project to practice git